Thomas Jefferson School (St. Louis, Missouri): School history

 Thomas Jefferson Prep School was founded in 1946 by Robin McCoy, Charles E. Merrill Jr. (son of a founder of Merrill Lynch), and Graham Spring.
 They aimed to create a school whose governance rested with the faculty, patterned after the colleges that comprise Oxford and Cambridge Universities.
-At one time in its history, teachers with seniority could become Board members.
+At one time in its history, teachers with seniority could become board members.
 In order to comply with new standards of the Independent Schools Association of the Central States, the school is now governed by a non-faculty Board with members drawn from alumni, past parents, and friends of the school.

-For its first 25 years, TJ was a boarding and day school for boys in grades 9-12.
+For its first 25 years, TJ was a boarding and day school for boys in grades 9–12.
 In the 1950s, it was a feeder school for Harvard.
 The school became coeducational in 1971.
 During the 1970s, the school also began admitting students as five-day boarders.
 The school added an eighth grade in 1976 and a seventh grade in 1981.

 Head of School

 Robin McCoy, the school's first headmaster, held the job for 34 years; he was replaced by Lawrence Morgan (TJ '53) in the summer of 1980.
 William C. Rowe (TJ '63) succeeded Morgan as Head of School in July 2000.
 Elizabeth Holekamp succeeded Rowe as Head of School in July 2011.
 Matthew Troutman succeeded Holekamp as Head of School in July 2020.
-The current Head of School is Jane Ballard Roth (TJ '91) who stepped into the role in November of 2022.
+The current Head of School is Jane Ballard Roth (TJ '91) who stepped into the role in November 2022.